astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 - Can manage users and their permissions in the Deployment
 - Can perform CRUD operations on any Service Account in the Workspace
 - Can perform CRUD Airflow operations (push code, add Connections, clear tasks, delete DAGs etc.)
-- Have full access to the `Admin` panel in the Airflow UI
+- Have full access to the **Admin** menu in the Airflow UI
 - Have full access to modify and interact with DAGs in the Airflow UI

+Every Deployment must have at least 1 Deployment _Admin_.

 #### Deployment Editor